LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. For Description, use "Loop App Group".
 1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", subsituting your team id for `TEAMID`.
 1. Double check the spelling - your TEAMID must be correct and the Loop App Group must match the format shown in the previous step
-    * A mistake here means you will not be able to build Loop
+    * A mistake here means you will not be able to build Loop until you fix it
 1. Click "Continue" and then "Register".

 ### Prepare Loop Identifier